mj1618/python-turtle-tutorial/README.md

     world.move_turtle_up()
 ```

-This will help you get past the issue described previously of remembering the turtle's last direction and navigating tricky rock formations.
+You will need to get creative to get past some tricky rock formations and variables may come in handy.

 __Challenge__

-Use variables, if/else and for loops to get past tricky rock formations.
+Use one or more of variables, if/else and for loops to get past tricky rock formations.
 Tricky rock formations may include:

 __Trap 1__